cait-c/react-socket/README.md

 We will broadcast to all clients listening when an api endpoint is hit

+## Test it out

+To test out if the application is truly emitting to every client listening when the post endpoint is hit open up multiple windows.
+You will see in each of them if you hit the endpoint that they all log in the request of the body in the browser console.
+But if you click the button on the screen you will see that only the client that clicked the button will recieve a response.

 ### Getting Started with Create React App